top of page

 S. Windsor Blvd. and W. 5th St.

 The view north is wider and further away than the image below suggests.
 From here, the 45 ft. letters appear maybe half the size they do here, so decent zoom is a must for a nice photo.
-The symmetrical view is from the middle of a residential street, so if you have to get "the shot," be quick, alert, and very careful... and be respectful of the residents navigating their way up through this lovely neighborhood.
+The symmetrical view is from the middle of a residential street, so if you have to get "the shot," be quick, alert, and very careful... and be respectful of the residents navigating through this lovely neighborhood.

 Hollywood sign viewed from a palm tree lined street - photo by KilmerMedia